Effyrt/financial-rag-engine/financial-rag-engine_codelabs.md

 ---

 ## Step 1 — Building the PDF Corpus
-We began by constructing a high-quality corpus from the *Financial Toolbox User’s Guide (3,462 pages)*.
+We began by constructing a high-quality corpus from the *Financial Toolbox User’s Guide *.

 - **Method:** Used *Google Document AI* combined with *LayoutParser* to parse the PDF.
   This preserved section hierarchy, figures, equations, and captions in correct reading order.